nasa/fprime/Gds/README.md

 pip install doxypypy
 ```

-Next, copy into or otherwise make `docs/py_filter` available in your path.
+Next, make `docs/py_filter` available in your system path however you see fit.
 Now you can run `doxygen Doxyfile` in the root directory to generate documentation in `docs/doxy/index.html`

 ## Notes